 Boston Medical Center (BMC) is a tertiary-care, safety-net hospital, which serves the region’s underserved population, including those who are undocumented.
 BMC has earned verification from the American College of Surgeons as a Level 1 adult trauma center and a Level 2 pediatric center.
 The hospital is home to the busiest trauma center in New England and sees the highest percentage of penetrating trauma cases in the region.

 The Sections of Acute Care and Trauma Surgery/Surgical Critical Care in the Department of Surgery admit approximately 2,400 patients each year.
 Seven core Surgical Critical Care faculty, all boarded in surgical critical care and with additional qualifications in traumatology and acute care surgery, provide 24/7 services for the institution.
 Surgeons in the group are full-time faculty members of Boston University School of Medicine.

-The Surgical Intensive Care Units (SICUs) at Boston Medical Center have a total of 28 surgical beds and 20 step-down beds, admitting, each year, over 1,500 patients with multiple trauma, neurotrauma, and multisystem organ failure, as well as patients with a wide range of general, vascular, thoracic, urologic, neurologic, and orthopedic diseases for perioperative hemodynamic monitoring and care.
+The newly renovated Surgical Intensive Care Unit (SICU) at Boston Medical Center is a 28-bed, state-of-the-art unit that admits more than 1,500 patients annually.
+The SICU cares for patients with multisystem trauma, neurotrauma, or multisystem organ failure, as well as those who require perioperative hemodynamic monitoring or critical care for a wide range of general, vascular, thoracic, urologic, neurologic, and orthopedic diseases.

 For additional questions or information, please contact Lana Ketlere at: [email protected]